Aii programme overview

 Current Aii-sponsored minisymposia, seminar series and events

-The aim of Karolinska Immunology Seminar Series (KiSS) is to create an event with top speakers from all over the world that brings together the immunological community of Karolinska Institutet and Karolinska University Hospital.
+The aim of this seminar series is to create an event with top speakers from all over the world that brings together the immunological community of Karolinska Institutet and Karolinska University Hospital.
 We aim to cover a diverse spectrum of immunological topics while at the same time inviting outstanding speakers whose work is of general interest for everyone who wants to follow current trends in immunology.
-All seminars are on Thursdays, 15:00-16:00.